mtb-za/teaching/quizzes/ggl123_quiz.md

 3. Why are artesian aquifers generally easier to extract water from than non-artesian aquifers?

 4. How do permeability and porosity differ in regards to groundwater movement in aquifers?

+5. How would remediation of a point source of contamination differ to remediation of a wide-area contamination?

+6. Aside from insufficient water to irrigate crops or similar human uses, what physical effects can loss of groundwater in an area lead to?

+7. Groundwater quality is linked to the chemistry of the groundwater.
+Explain the link between the geology of an aquifer and groundwater chemistry.

+8. Explain the link between the topography of an area and the level of the water table.